nguyenthihongly2208/multiple-choice-online-api/README.md

 ```
 npm run dev
 ```
-go to the browser with url : [localhost:5000](http://localhost:5000)
+Go to the browser with url : [localhost:5000](http://localhost:5000)

 Test API with document.. ;))